No-Knead Focaccia (VIDEO)

 500 ml warm water, 1 Tablespoon sea salt, 1 Tablespoon sugar, 2 teaspoons instant dry yeast, 1 Tablespoon olive oil, 550 grams bread flour

-• For this recipe, I have recently adapted two types of stretches.
+• Once the dough has rested for 10 minutes, it's time for the stretch and folds.
+For this recipe, I have recently adapted two types of stretches.
 The original recipe only used the stretch and fold method.
-See "Everything Bagel Focaccia" recipe for more thorough, step by step photos of these two stretches.
+See blog post above and "Everything Bagel Focaccia" recipe video for more thorough, step by step photos and video of these two stretches.

 STRETCH AND FOLD METHOD: This is the first type of stretch.
 First, wet your hands before proceeding as it will make it easier to handle the dough.
 Work your way around the dough like you are looking at clock.
 Perform a fold at 12, 3, 6 and 9 o’clock by pulling the dough up and over to the other side of the bowl.
 Cover with a tea towel for 10 minutes.